akashkumar919/Delta-demo/README.md

 # Delta-demo
-This is repo for delta demo.
+This is repository for delta demo.

+# student
+Akash kumar